HattriQ: Designing Integrated Gradients for Feature Attribution in Quantum Machine Learning: Relevant Concepts

-In the more general case, we might compose $F(\vect{x} \,; \vect{\theta})$ with some other (likely nonlinear) function to add complexity to our model: our discussion generalizes simply by applying the chain rule~\citep{cerezo2021variational} in the gradient computation as introduced next.
+In the more general case, we might compose $F(\vect{x} \,; \vect{\theta})$ with some other (likely nonlinear) function to add complexity to our model: our discussion generalizes simply by applying the chain rule~\cite{cerezo2021variational} in the gradient computation as introduced next.

+The same is true for hybrid quantum-classical models, without substantial change to the methodology.
+In hybrid architectures, a quantum layer with amplitude encoding can be treated as a differentiable block: \sol{} supplies its input gradient, which can then be combined with classical IG in preceding layers via the chain rule.

-\begin{remark} For our discussion, we do not place any specific requirements on $U$, except that it must be a valid unitary operator.
-In most applications, however, $U$ will have some fixed structure of gates (ansatz).
-Some subset of these gates will depend on variational parameters $\vect{\theta}$, which are then optimized to minimize the loss. \end{remark}
+\begin{remark} Note: we do not place any specific requirements on $U$, except that it must be a valid unitary operator.
+In most applications, however, $U$ will have a fixed gate structure (ansatz).
+Some subset of these gates will depend on variational parameters $\vect{\theta}$, which are then optimized to minimize the loss.
+Later, we will also require that observable $O$ be unitary as well as Hermitian, as is the case with the standard Pauli operators. \end{remark}